 “The musical tradition of the universal Church is a treasure of inestimable value, greater even than that of any other art.
 The main reason for this pre-eminence is that, as sacred song united to the words, it forms a necessary or integral part of the solemn liturgy.”

 ‘Sacrosanctum Concilium’ (Constitution on the Sacred Liturgy.
 1963)

 Saint Edmund’s Parish has a strong tradition of liturgical music.
-There are two instrumental music groups and an organist.
+There are three instrumental music groups and an organist.

-Mass on Sunday morning is always celebrated with music, supported by either the organist or one of the two music groups.
+Mass on Sunday morning is always celebrated with music, supported by either the organist or one of the three music groups.

 The rota for music at Sunday Masses is here, the link opens in a new tab.